svaarala/duktape/doc/memory-management.rst

   + Another mark-and-sweep cannot execute.

-  + A ``DECREF`` resulting in a zero reference count is not processed at all.
+  + A ``DECREF`` resulting in a zero reference count is not processed at all (other than updating the refcount).
 The object is not placed into the "refzero" work list, as mark-and-sweep is assumed to be a comprehensive pass, including running finalizers.

 * Finalizers are executed after the sweep phase to ensure that finalizers have as much available memory as possible.
+While finalizers execute outside the mark-and-sweep algorithm (since Duktape 2.1), mark-and-sweep is explicitly prevented during finalization because it may cause incorrect rescue/free decisions when the finalize_list is only partially processed.
-Since mark-and-sweep is running, if a finalizer runs out of memory, no memory can be reclaimed as recursive mark-and-sweep is explicitly blocked.
+  As a result, no memory can be reclaimed while the finalize_list is being processed.
 This is probably a very minor issue in practice.

-* Finalizers could be executed from their work list after the mark-and-sweep has finished to allow mark-and-sweep to run if mark-and-sweep is required by a finalizer.
-The mark-and-sweep could then append more objects to be finalized into the "to be finalized" work list; this is not a problem.
-  However, since finalizers are used with a rather limited scope, this is not currently done.

 * The sweep phase is divided into two separate scans: one to adjust refcounts and one to actually free the objects.
 If these were performed in a single